|

 The

-promotional message on the back of these
+promotional message on the back of the

-postcards quite modestly proclaimed as
+foregoing three postcards quite modestly proclaimed as

 follows: